What is the Difference between Charter Schools and other Public Schools?

 What do students do for lunch?

 Freshly prepared (on-site) breakfasts and lunches are provided through an exciting partnership with the Reynolds School District.
 A rotating lunch menu is provided.
 Students may also bring lunches from home.
 Students eat lunch in the cafeteria under staff supervision.
 Any families who qualify for free/reduced lunch prices also qualify here at RPA as well.

 Can my child have breakfast at school?

 Yes.
-We open our cafeteria for breakfast room at 7:35 to 8:10 each school day.
+We open our cafeteria for the breakfast room from 7:35 to 8:10 each school day.
 Breakfast is available for purchase or for those who qualify for free/reduced meals.
 Breakfast is not served after 8:10 so that students may be on time for class.

 Can I have a tour of the school?